|

 "Erected by the Coffee Planters of Ceylon in commemoration of the visit of H.R.H. the Prince of Wales to Kandy, December 1875."

-A similar fountain in Dumfries, Scotland
+A Similar Fountain in Scotland

 There is an identical twin fountain in the town of Dumfries in Scotland.
 It is said that there was a landmark at this place which unveiled in 1851 to commemorate the piping of clean water from nearby Lochfoot into the town following cholera epidemics in the 1830s and 1840s.
 However, it was replaced in 1882 with the present fountain.